pvcraven/networking-down-under-book/source/chapter_03/chapter_03.rst

 take some work to avoid adding an extra bit or dropping a bit when your program runs.

-The “Physical Layer - Decode a Signal” video (*https://www.youtube.com/watch?v=n61MLYCA_p0*) shows this code in action.
+The "Physical Layer - Decode a Signal" video (*https://www.youtube.com/watch?v=n61MLYCA_p0*) shows this code in action.
 One terminal shows the sending computer and the other shows the receiving.